 The motherboard has good component density.
 It’s also the thinnest I’ve seen.
 The coil whine is insane on my unit.

-The miserably small fan can spin at over 7,000 RPM, but the bar under it (where the heatsink would usually be) is just one of the WiFi antennas.
-Nevertheless, hot air still exists under the antenna.
+The miserably small fan can spin at nearly 9,000 RPM, but the bar under it (where a heatsink with fins would usually be) is just one of the WiFi antennas.

 The copper base plate for the CPU.